 The second son of a Scottish officer, Thomas Bland Strange, was born in Meerut, India, on 15 September 1831, and educated at Edinburgh Academy.
 Unable, for financial reasons, to follow his brother to Sandhurst, young Tom attended the Royal Military Academy, Woolwich.
 Here talent and performance were more important than good breeding.
 He graduated at age 20, commissioned in the Royal Artillery and posted to Gibraltar.

-He devoted a large measure of his life to his physical and intellectual development.
-A tall, imposing figure with a remarkable physique, a commanding voice and for much of his life, a full flowing beard.
-He placed great importance on the hardening and welfare of his troops.
+He devoted a considerable measure of his life to his physical and intellectual development.
+A tall, imposing figure with a remarkable physique, a commanding voice and for much of his life, a full flowing beard, he placed great importance on the hardening and welfare of his troops.

-Promoted Lieutenant in November 1853, he was posted to Jamaica, where he contracted yellow fever.
+Promoted Lieutenant in November 1853, he went to Jamaica, where he contracted yellow fever.
 Later transferred to the Bahamas, he busied himself in improving Nassau’s defences.
 In 1856, he received orders to fight in the Crimean War.
 Before he reached England, the war ended.

 After promotion to Captain and a brief service in Ireland, he joined the Instructional Staff at Woolwich.
 Tasked to train the Volunteer Artillery, he ran afoul with the system when he condemned the substandard equipment.
 He received disciplinary action, an occurrence that likely precipitated his move to Canada in 1872.

 He became Inspector of Artillery and Warlike Stores for Canada and commander of B Battery.
 His relief of the departing British troops was true to form.
 His direct and uncompromising manner caused little discomfort to the departing officers, gaining much-needed equipment for the garrison.
 The citizens of Quebec accepted him.
 His fluency in French and his involvement in the social and sporting activities earned respect and approval.